lee-joanne/rageit/README.md

     2. Oswald
     3. Sans Serif (fallback)

-    - The main logo at the top left corner (h1) is written with the Permanent Marker font, and the rest of the text is used with Oswald, with sans serif as the fallback font.
+    - The main logo at the top left corner (h1) is written with the Permanent Marker font, and the rest of the text is written in Oswald, with sans serif as the fallback font.
 Permanent Marker is used for the aggressive nature of the font which is to help highlight the theme of the blog.
 Oswald was used for its easy readability and simplistic style.
+The fonts were taken from Google Fonts.

 ### Wireframes